-Key Stage 1 - a pure Year 1 class and two Year 1/ 2 mixed classes
+Key Stage 1 - three Year 1 classes within a Year 1 bay and two Year 2 classes

-Lower Key Stage - two Year 3/4 classes and one pure Year 4 class
+Lower Key Stage - three Year 3/4 classes

-Upper Key Stage 2 - two Year 5/6 classes and one pure Year 6 class
+Upper Key Stage 2 - three Year 5/6 classes

 At St Botolphs we are all part of one big family – The wild cats!
 That’s why each class has a cat name!

-As a result of our building work and internal refurbishment programme in the Summer of 2009, we are now fortunate in having a large Foundation Stage and Year 1 bay and spacious classroom accommodation for the another 6 classes.
-In addition to this, we had a duble mobile unit erected in Spring 2017 to house two of our Upper Key Stage 2 classes.
-We also have a number of withdrawal rooms for additional small group activity, a new 'hub', a library and spacious hall.
+As a result of the building work and internal refurbishment programme in the Summer of 2009, we are fortunate in having a large Foundation Stage and Year 1 bay and spacious classroom accommodation for the another 6 classes.
+In addition to this, we had a double mobile unit erected in Spring 2017 to house two of our Upper Key Stage 2 classes.
+We also have a number of withdrawal rooms for additional small group work, a new 'hub', a library and hall.

-We currently have an official pupil limit in each year group of 36.
+We currently have an official pupil limit in each year group of 40.
 This limit is set by the Local Authority.
 In recent years, the school has become increasingly popular with the number of requests for places far exceeding our limit.
-A number of Parents went to appeal and this has resulted in more than our official limit in most year groups.
+A number of Parents succeeded in their appeal to come here and this has resulted in more than our official 40 limit in most year groups.
 Luckily, the way we are able to utilise additional teaching staff and additonal teaching spaces means all register classes are below 30 and for English and Maths the children are in classes of around 20.

-We have organised all classes to suit the needs of the children in the best way possible given the available space:
+We have organised all classes to suit the needs of the children in the best way possible given the available space currently available to us:

 Foundation Stage is a very play-based, flexible learning curriculum, requiring access to outdoor education at all times.
-As a result, the Foundation Stage, whenever possible, are kept as a pure year group.
+As a result, the Foundation Stage are kept as a pure year group.

 As the children enter Key Stage 1, some are ready to access a more structured learning environment while others continue to learn through a more play-based environment.
 In our Year 1 bay we are able to provide a combination of both.
 Then as the children enter Year 2 and their final year of KS1, we work towards transition in to Lower KS2 and a more structured classroom environment is provided.

 Year 3 and 4 are important years as children transfer from one Key Stage to another.
 Some children are ready for this transition, others find it a little harder.
 With this in mind we aim to ensure children are in the class that will best suit their needs and support them with this transition.

 Year 5 and 6 are very important years as children are preparing to take their SATs and transfer from our school to the secondary phase of their education.
 During this phase, we see our role as that of increasing responsibility and preparation for lifelong learning.
 We work very closely with the High School to ensure a smooth transition in to Year 7.